ijunes/AndroidCodingChallenge/README.md

+# Android Challenge

+I have decided to create a barebones MVP implementation with the latest Dagger with support for AndroidInjections.
+With a minimal set of requirements and features, I opted to create a minimally viable product.
+Greater focus was put into architectural concepts over UX design.

+** Testing **
+- `junit` for Unit Testing
+- `mockito` for mocking objects under test

+** Networking **

+- `OkHttp` - http client
+- `Retrofit` - Wraps around OkHttp to provide Java interfaces
+- `RxJava2` - Reactive libraries and adapters for retrofit
+- `Gson` Used as type converter for Retrofit
+- `Glide` Quicker than Fresco, safer than Picasso

+** UI **

+- Standard Google Design library
+- `CardView` in `RecyclerView`

+Using the MVP approach, we are able to fully test the business logic and the presentation logic without the dependencies on Android components or the use of stubbed android.jar libraries like Robolectric.

 # The Challenge:

 The challenge is to create a simple Android app that exercises a REST-ful API.
 The API endpoint `http://api.nytimes.com/svc/movies/v2/reviews/dvd-picks.json?order=by-date&api-key=b75da00e12d54774a2d362adddcc9bef` returns a JSON object which is a list of different movie reviews published by the New York Times.
 For example: